BadelekPi/smart-screen/README.md

 ## ESP32
-Flash MicroPython Firmware with esptool.py or uPyCraft (problem with zlib in my case)\
+Flash MicroPython Firmware with esptool.py or uPyCraft (problem with zlib in my case)<br/>
-Flash memory: `python3 -m esptool --chip esp32 erase_flash`\
+Flash memory: `python3 -m esptool --chip esp32 erase_flash`<br/>
-Flashing MicroPython Firmware: `python3 -m esptool --chip esp32 --port <serial_port> write_flash -z 0x1000 <esp32-X.bin>`\
+Flashing MicroPython Firmware: `python3 -m esptool --chip esp32 --port <serial_port> write_flash -z 0x1000 <esp32-X.bin>`<br/>

 ## InfluxDB
-Time series database client will be use to capture data from sensors and allows to visualize them easily.\
+Time series database client will be use to capture data from sensors and allows to visualize them easily.
 There is no official InfluxDB C language client library.
 But here is some solution from IBM: https://github.com/nigelargriffiths/InfluxDB-C-client\